gatsbyjs/gatsby/docs/blog/2020-05-29/index.md

 ### Faster, and Faster Builds

 The nice thing about running your project on Gatsby Cloud is that you can go to sleep, wake up, and your site builds have gotten faster without you having to do anything.
-We’re like a CI/CD tooth fairy.
+We're like a CI/CD tooth fairy.

 For example, AgilityCMS is [seeing 5 second builds](https://twitter.com/AgilityCMS/status/1257711270532452354) for their own 500-page website!
 How can this be?
-Some say it’s [unicorn magic](https://twitter.com/3cordguy/status/1257079916434251780).
+Some say it's [unicorn magic](https://twitter.com/3cordguy/status/1257079916434251780).

 Again, you can take a peek at our build time benchmarks at [Will It Build](https://willit.build).

 ### Faster, and Faster Websites

-Fast builds are a great experience for your website’s editor, but what about your end-users?
+Fast builds are a great experience for your website's editor, but what about your end-users?
 The only speed they care about is loading times.

-Thanks to a [collaboration with the Chrome team](https://web.dev/granular-chunking-nextjs/), we’ve made Gatsby sites more performant - again, without you having to make any changes.
+Thanks to a [collaboration with the Chrome team](https://web.dev/granular-chunking-nextjs/), we've made Gatsby sites more performant - again, without you having to make any changes.

 How?
 By bundling a dependency that is used in at least 2 pages, Gatsby can chunk them together so you don't have to download duplicate libraries over and over again.